m-mohammad-d/PersianNumberTools/readme.md

-FarsiNumConverter: A package for effortlessly converting numbers between Persian and English numeral systems
+persian-number-tools: A package for effortlessly converting numbers between Persian and English numeral systems